eggheadio/eggheadio-course-notes/web-components-f902/notes/03_html-5-allow-external-styling-of-a-web-component-s-shadow-dom.md.md

 <TimeStamp start="2:24" end="2:34">

-`attributeChangedCallback()` works in conjunction with our getter method, `observedAttributes()`, by firing anytime a custom element's attributes is added, removed, or changed.
-Specifically, we are looking for changes in our `'color'` and `'text-decoration'` attributes.
+`attributeChangedCallback()` works in conjunction with our getter method, `observedAttributes()`, by firing anytime a custom element's attributes is modified

 </TimeStamp>